sarkaaa/sarkaaa/README.md

 ## 📫 Contact
-Feel free to ping me on my e-mail address or on [LinkedIn]([https://linkedin.com/](https://www.linkedin.com/in/sarkachwastkova/)
+Feel free to ping me on my email address or [LinkedIn](https://www.linkedin.com/in/sarkachwastkova/).